nextflow-io/nextflow/docs/process.md

 echo "process completed"
 ```

-Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template script is executed by Nextflow, and Bash variables when executed directly.
+Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template script is executed by Nextflow and Bash variables when executed directly.
 For example, the above script can be executed from the command line by providing each input as an environment variable:

 ```bash
 STR='foo' bash templates/my_script.sh